 Also read all storage instructions.
 “For instance, some antibiotics need to be kept in the refrigerator,” Snyder says.
 “So you want to make sure you’re storing it according to the instructions.”
 If you have questions about how to safely store a medicine, contact your pharmacist or other health care provider.

 Use the appropriate dosing device—such as an oral syringe, not a regular kitchen spoon—to give the recommended amount of medicine.
 Some products are packaged with these devices, but devices are also available for purchase over the counter.
-“If your baby is prescribed a teaspoon of medicine, make sure you give a teaspoon and not a tablespoon,” Snyder adds.
+“If your baby is prescribed a specific amount of medicine, make sure you measure and give the specific amount using a dosing device,” Snyder adds.
 And talk to your baby’s pharmacist or other health care provider if you have questions.

-“If you are taking medications, it’s important to ask your health care provider whether it’s okay to breastfeed,” says Leyla Sahin, M.D., an obstetrician with FDA’s Pediatric and Maternal Health Staff.
+“If you are taking medications, it’s important to ask your health care provider whether it’s okay to breastfeed,” says Leyla Sahin, M.D., an obstetrician with FDA’s Division of Pediatric and Maternal Health.
 You should ask about any prescription or over-the-counter products, including supplements.
 Stopping a medication can be dangerous for some women with chronic health problems, Sahin notes, but some medications can pass through the breast milk and may not be safe for your baby.
-So check in with your health care provider if you are breastfeeding, or plan to breastfeed, and you are taking any medication.
+So check with your health care provider if you are breastfeeding, or plan to breastfeed, and you are taking any medication.

 Also it’s important to schedule and keep your six-week postpartum appointment with your health care provider, Sahin says.

 Remember, your first year of motherhood may not be perfect but you can adjust to this new stage.
 Find more helpful advice from FDA’s Office of Women's Health.